spotlightpa/poor-richard/content/news/2022-01-28-SPLMAPONE.md

 <i>This article is part of a yearlong reporting project focused on redistricting and gerrymandering in Pennsylvania.
 It is made possible by the support of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> members and </i><a href="https://votebeat.org/"><i>Votebeat</i></a><i>, a project focused on election integrity and voting access.</i>

-HARRISBURG — Teams representing Gov. Tom Wolf, state Republican lawmakers, and other groups of Pennsylvanians spent much of Thursday explaining to a judge why their proposed congressional map is the best, widely agreeing on the basics but differing on how to weigh factors like partisan fairness.
+HARRISBURG — Teams representing Gov. Tom Wolf, state Republican lawmakers, and other groups of Pennsylvanians spent much of Thursday and Friday explaining to a judge why their proposed congressional map is the best, widely agreeing on the basics but differing on how to weigh factors like partisan fairness.

-Their testimony kicked off at least two days of hearings in Commonwealth Court on district lines that could affect the balance of power in Washington for the next decade.
+Commonwealth Court heard two days of testimony on district lines that could affect the balance of power in Washington for the next decade.

 The state court system is set to pick the next map just days after Democratic Gov. Tom Wolf <a href="https://www.spotlightpa.org/news/2022/01/pennsylvania-redistricting-congressional-map-veto/">vetoed a proposal sent to him by the Republican-controlled legislature</a>.
 Because of Pennsylvania’s sluggish population growth over the past decade, the state will lose one of its 18 seats.